 How to spot a bad email or link

-Fraudsters are getting better and better at looking legitimate, but there are some simple ways to tell what’s real and what’s not.
-In fraudulent emails, website addresses may appear genuine at first sight, but if you hover your mouse over the link without clicking, it may reveal a different web address, for example.
-On our genuine emails the link address always starts with firstname.lastname@example.org.
+Fraudsters are getting better and better at looking legitimate, but there are some tips to help spot potential red flags.
+In fraudulent emails, website addresses may appear genuine at first sight, but if you hover your mouse over the link without clicking, it may reveal a different web address, for example, on our genuine emails the link address always starts with [email protected].

 Sending data over email

 Unfortunately, ordinary e-mail is simply not a secure way for you to send us your account information.
 Please do not send us any confidential information via email.
 We will only use email to send your account or transaction information and marketing information if you have given your consent for us to do so.

 We will never use email to send other confidential personal information to you.